funRiceGenes/funRiceGenes.github.io/_posts/M/2015-01-20-MOC3~OsWUS~TAB1~OsTAB1.md

     + Auxin response is enhanced in the dc1 mutant, and knocking out the auxin action-associated gene ABERRANT SPIKELET AND PANICLE 1 (ASP1) de-repressed growth of the tiller buds in the dc1 mutant, suggesting that OsWUS and ASP1 are both involved in outgrowth of the rice tiller bud
     + Collectively, these findings reveal an important role of OsWUS in tiller bud growth by influencing apical dominance, and provide the basis for an improved understanding of tiller bud development in rice
     + In this study, we identified and functionally characterized a low-tillering mutant decreased culm number 1 (dc1) that resulted from loss-of-function of OsWUS
+    + Our results suggest that OsWUS is a precise regulatory element, its specific spatio-temporal expression pattern is critical for its function, and both loss-of-function and gain-of-function mutations lead to abnormal plant growth
+    + Changes in the expression pattern of OsWUS negatively regulate plant stature and panicle development in rice.
+    + OsWUS have distinct functions in meristem development with slightly tuned expression

 * **Connection**
     + __MOC1__, __MOC3~OsWUS~TAB1~OsTAB1__, [Tiller Bud Formation Regulators MOC3 and MOC1 Cooperatively Promote Tiller Bud Outgrowth by Activating FON1 Expression in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Tiller Bud Formation Regulators MOC3 and MOC1 Cooperatively Promote Tiller Bud Outgrowth by Activating FON1 Expression in Rice.%5BTitle%5D), Tiller Bud Formation Regulators MOC3 and MOC1 Cooperatively Promote Tiller Bud Outgrowth by Activating FON1 Expression in Rice.